victoriaruesch/robo-advisor/README.md

 ## Setup

+This application issues requests to the AlphaVantage Stock Market API in order to provide stock data and recommendations.
 Take a moment to [obtain an AlphaVantage API Key](https://www.alphavantage.co/).

 After obtaining an API key, in the root directory of your local repository, create a new file called ".env", and update the contents of the ".env" file to specify your API Key.